-The University successfully completed its reaccreditation review in Spring of 2012.
-This process takes place every 10 years, and applies to the entire university.
-Click on the following link to learn more about our self-study.
+The university successfully completed its reaccreditation review in Spring of 2012.
+This process takes place every 10 years and applies to the entire university.
+Georgetown conducted a self-study in 2012 to prepare for the reaccreditation process.

 MCDONOUGH SCHOOL OF BUSINESS